Italians draw on Czech cattle for big parmesan plant

 “The race of the cattle is very good for our cheese, I would say better than Italy,” he told Reuters.

-The Litovel plant takes in as much as half a million liters of milk per day, about eight percent of the Czech Republic’s total production.
+The Litovel plant takes in as much as half a million litres of milk per day, about eight percent of the Czech Republic’s total production.

 In Italy, Brazzale is the top maker of butter as well as among the biggest producers of Grana Padano, the parmesan cheese that comes from northern Italy’s Po valley.